 After deciding biting was not for her, my mom started using her kitchen scissors to cut up my food.
 Now I don't know if you know anything about kitchen scissors but they are super big and have huge handles and aren't comfortable.
-My parents liked them way better than a knife but they were so big and they couldn't take them anywhere with us.
+Mom and dad liked them way better than a knife but they were so big and they couldn't take them anywhere with us.

-So one day, when my parents were at Ikea (they were there buying rugs and bins for my playroom), they saw cute little scissors so they bought them and started using them to cut my food.
+So one day, when we were all at Ikea (buying rugs and bins for my playroom), my parents saw cute little scissors so they bought them and started using them to cut my food.

 We took them everywhere with us, play groups, parties, grandma's house, and restaurants.
-They had smaller handles and she would wrap the blades with paper towels and throw it into her diaper bag.
+The Ikea scissors had smaller handles and we would wrap the blades with paper towels and throw it into the diaper bag.
 Mom said that other moms would come up to us at pizza places and the diner telling her what a smart idea using scissors to cut food was (I think they just wanted an excuse to come over to tell her how cute her baby was!)

-On the ride home, they Googled 'portable kitchen scissors' on her Blackberry (these were the days before iPhones) but they couldn't find anything and that's when Tiny Bites Food Shears was born.
+On the ride home, they Googled 'portable kitchen scissors' on mom's Blackberry (these were the days before iPhones) but they couldn't find anything and that's the moment Tiny Bites Food Shears was born.